Note: An 18 minute mini-lecture on this topic can be viewed at the end of this page.

 The above discussion shows how changes in the concentration of individual ions across the membrane can alter the membrane potential.
 However, to fully understand how multiple ions affect the membrane potential, and ultimately how the membrane potential changes during action potentials, it is necessary to learn how changes in membrane ion permeability, that is, changes in ion conductance, affect the membrane potential.
 Furthermore, electrogenic ion pumps such as the Na+/K+-ATPase pump contribute to the membrane potential as they transport ions across the membrane to maintain the ion concentrations across the membrane.

-The following is a mini-lecture on cardiac membrane potentials (18.2 minutes in length):
+The following is a mini-lecture on cardiac membrane potentials (18.3 minutes):